pablodecm/paper-inferno/paper/paper.md

 simulators.
 Additionally they proposed a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.
-While extremely promising, the most performing solutions are designed for a subset of the inference problems at the LHC and they require considerable changes in the way the inference is carried out.
+While extremely promising, the best performing solutions are designed for a subset of the inference problems at the LHC and they require considerable changes in the way the inference is carried out.
 The aim of this work is different, as we try to learn sample summary statistics that may act as a